Part Four

 Rexhep Ferri: High school was in Serbian, five years.

-Rexhep Ferri: Well, I had to learn.
+Rexhep Ferri: Well, I had to learn it.
 There I started reading the great world writers, we didn’t know them here and we didn’t have them.
 I have, it was a huge difference, but youngsters learn fast, faster than maybe, I don’t know if hearing or sight is faster, but I think sight.
-The youngster’s sight catches things much faster than hearing can possibly catch.
-I saw Beckett’s plays in Belgrade, they were still playing Kryet e hudres [Garlic’s head], a drama, useless words, or the one by Kristo Floqi, Kushërini nga Amerika [The cousin from America], how a cousin came from America and they all listened to what he brought home.
-So, but Kosovo started very soon, everytime I came home from my studies I saw a…
+The youngster’s sight catches things maybe much faster than [their] hearing can.
+I saw Beckett’s plays in Belgrade, in Pristina they were still showing Kryet e hudrës [Garlic’s head], a drama, useless words, or the one by Kristo Floqi, Kushërini nga Amerika [The cousin from America], how a cousin came from America and they all went to look at what he brought home.
+So, but Kosovo started very quickly, every time I came home from my studies I saw a…

 Erëmirë Krasniqi: Development?

 Rexhep Ferri: A development.
-For example, in Pristina, I was friends with writers, to go to a coffee shop, that was the coffee shop of the Grand Army, at the house that…
+For example, in Pristina it happened to me, I was friends with writers, I went to a coffee shop, that was Army’s coffee shop next to the Grand [Hotel], at the house that…

 Kaltrina Krasniqi: Kino Armata?

 Rexhep Ferri: At Armata, there was a coffee shop and they didn’t let me in, they didn’t let me in, I was with two journalists from Rilindja, they didn’t let me in because I had long hair (laughs).
-It was a huge deal, the next day, the officer comes to apologize and so on, (laughs) a joke, you know.
-So everything came fast, the wind brings things faster than people think.
-And in Belgrade apart from world art…
+It became a huge deal.
+The next day, the officer comes to apologize and so on.
+It was (laughs) humorous, you know.
+So everything arrived [in Kosovo] quickly, the wind brought things faster than people think.
+And apart from following international art…

-Erëmirë Krasniqi: What kind of exhibits would come there?
+Erëmirë Krasniqi: What kind of exhibitions would be on display there?
 Can you…

-Rexhep Ferri: In Belgrade, before me, there was Henry Moore’s exhibit in Belgrade.
-In 1951 was Henry Moore’s exhibit in Belgrade.
-In Belgrade, I saw the exhibit of America’s modern art, a collection of America.
-When pop art was trendy and for me seeing pop art was new, and there was a sweatshirt of an American soldier of Vietnam and it had the pocket there.
-A citizen of Belgrade had the newspaper Politika [Politics] in his hand, and he put it in that pocket.
-But I would go to see exhibits like that two or three times and, like you [addresses the interviewer], I always took a pen and notebook, I would take notes or something.
-When I went the next day, I saw that Politika…
+Rexhep Ferri: In Belgrade, before me, there was Henry Moore’s exhibition in Belgrade.
+In 1951 was Henry Moore’s exhibition in Belgrade.
+In Belgrade, I saw the exhibition of America’s modern art, an American art collection.
+When pop art was trendy and for me seeing pop art was new, and there was a jacket of an American soldier of the Vietnam war and it had a pocket.
+A Belgrade citizen had the newspaper Politika with him, and he put it in that pocket.
+But I would go to see exhibitions like that two or three times and, like you [addresses the interviewer], I always took a pen and notebook, I would take notes or something.
+When I went the next day, I saw Politika in its pocket…

 Erëmirë Krasniqi: Someone had intervened (laughs).